concrete-cc/anotherlog/README.md

 [![Build Status](https://travis-ci.org/concrete-cc/anotherlog.svg?branch=master)](https://travis-ci.org/concrete-cc/anotherlog)

 Another Node.js logging module.
-It wraps Winston and provides a preconfigured standardised logger for use in our microservices and other projects.
-Adds a few useful features as well
+For now this wraps Winston and provides a preconfigured standardised logger for use in our microservices and other projects.

 ## Getting started